Casey McCann

 In 1943, McCann was born in Wexford, Ireland.
-His mother was Irish Catholic and his father was Anglican English.
+His mother was Irish Catholic and his father was a British Anglican.
 He studied economics at Trinity College Dublin.
-In 1965, he moved to London for research and lived there for at least 20 years.
-He taught and worked as headmaster at Sevenoaks School, an all-boys school, from 1965 up until about 1991.
+In 1965, he moved to London to conduct research, and lived there for at least 20 years.
+He taught and worked as a master and house tutor at Sevenoaks School, a predominantly boys public school, from 1965 up until about 1991.
 In 1991, McCann gave a tour to Prince Charles and Princess Diana of Wales of the Sevenoaks School.
 Soon after, McCann accepted a position at St. Paul's British School in São Paulo, Brazil.
-On 28 February 2000, a maid discovered McCann dead in his apartment São Paulo; he was likely murdered after a sexual encounter with a man of unknown identity.
+On 28 February 2000, a maid discovered McCann dead in his apartment in São Paulo; he was likely murdered after a sexual encounter with a man of unknown identity.